roktiw/souldeck5150/README.md

 # Vlog ideas
 * why vlog - personal diary
+* vision and inspiration
+** day when Juby started 1 year ago
 * what I need to overcome in preparations
 ** start swimming on 50 meters pool
 ** 35 min on 60x25m